 A key component to Wellthy Soul Heath Coaching lies in a daily mindset and soul work practice.
 Mindset work is directly correlated to positive self-talk.
 Soul work is the practice of spending more time connected to the deeper self.
 Prayer, meditation, breath work are all examples of soul work.
 This practice is easily disregarded however, we believe it is the key to sustaining wellness for the rest of your life.

 6. How can I slightly improve next week?

 As a student of self mastery, I seek improvement.
 When determining how to plan for a healthy week, I assess my prior week and optimize my results.
 Some weeks I measure time spent in an activity.Other weeks I measure healthy meals versus unhealthy meals.
 Once my weekly goals are set, I have a baseline measurement and I try to improve my future week.
 If I only achieved five out of six planned workouts, I set my goal to six for the following week.
 In regards to nutrition, if I set a goal to eat 30 servings of veggies and only hit 20, I reset and improve for the upcoming week.

 How to plan for a healthy week- the final step

 Give yourself space and grace when your plan doesn’t go perfectly.
 I have never had a perfect week.
 There are too many environmental factors that you can’t account for when planning your week.
 As a recovering perfectionist, I have learned to let the small stuff go and focus on the big picture.
 In healthy living and making long-term changes to your body and mind, your journey is a marathon, not a sprint.

 Interested in working with Layne and the Wellthy Soul Care Team?
-Complete the waitlist form linked here.
+Complete the Transformation Strategy Form linked here.